CRAZY, FUNNY, AND TRUE:

 T. A. Barron

 So we’re both equal players in that realm.
 I also have lots of songs, you’d be glad to know, Carolyn.
 Recordings that were made by readers, inspired to write a song or a poem or a play or send me a video that they’ve made, from readers from all around the world.
-I even have a wall size backdrop for a school play that was based on The Merlin Saga.
+I even have a wall size backdrop for a school play that was based on the Merlin Saga.
 Yes, “Merlin: The Musical.”

 Carolyn Hunter